Blog Posts on Tall And True

 "Oh, shut up all of you," shouted John, trying hard to keep away the tears, too.

 But then the children hear voices calling out their names.
 "It's Daddy," Jane screams excitedly.
-The children's (negligent!) parents have come to the rescue.
-And John, Jack, Jane and Wendy are soon safely in a speed boat, heading away from Sand Island.
+The children's (negligent!) parents have come to the rescue, and John, Jack, Jane and Wendy are soon safely in a speed boat, heading away from Sand Island.

 A Good Story - Sand Island - The Rescue